cairis-platform/cairis/CONTRIBUTING.md

 # Contributing

+## Reporting problems

+We welcome reports on any problems related the functionality, security, or general quality of CAIRIS, its documentation or other material.
+To report a problem, please raise an issue in GitHub.
+If you wish to make a private vulnerability report, please email the main contributor directly.

+## Contributing new changes

 When contributing to CAIRIS, please first discuss the change you wish to make via issue (preferrable) or email before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.